-The Original Broadway Cast Recording is great, preserving the original cast performances and providing enough of the score so that one gets a fairly good idea of the show.
-Yes, some songs are shortened (like “If I Loved You”) but the only song that gets left out completely is “Geraniums in the Winder”.
-The other cut material is mostly reprises and dance music.
-The cast are all good singers.
-John Raitt’s baritone rounds out the songs nicely, Jan Clayton gives a moving reading of Julie’s songs and Murvyn Vye is fun as Jigger.
+The 1945 Original Broadway Cast Recording is something special, preserving the original cast performances and providing enough of the score so that one gets a relatively good idea of the show.
+Yes, some songs are shortened (like “If I Loved You”), but the only song that gets left out completely is “Geraniums in the Winder”.
+The other cut material comprises mostly reprises and dance music.
+The principal cast members are all good singers.
+John Raitt’s baritone rounds out the songs nicely, Jan Clayton gives a moving reading of Julie’s songs, and Murvyn Vye is fun as Jigger.
 We did get a reminder of the original Julie and Billy’s performances on a TV special in 1954.
-Watching this clip reveals how masterful Rodgers and Hammerstein’s work on the show was and also gives us some idea of how fantastic Raitt and Clayton must have been when the show premiered 9 years earlier:
+Watching that performance reveals how masterful Rodgers and Hammerstein’s work on the show was and also gives us some idea of how fantastic Raitt and Clayton must have been when the show premiered 9 years earlier.

-Looking at the same scene as it appears in the misguided and disappointing 1956 film – well, it just doesn’t compare.
-Neither does the Soundtrack, although it does give one a better impression of the film than it deserves.
-Overall, it’s far too polished: the sound of the bigger orchestrations sounds far too much like generic Hollywood instead of the New England setting of the material.
-Gordon Macrae and Shirley Jones, while delivering highly listenable covers of the songs, are a bit too light in the central roles and there’s not enough contrast in terms of vocal characterization between them and the other leads.
-Logically enough, this makes Barbara Ruick and Robert Rounseville stand out to a greater extent – and of course this means that the balance in the cast is somewhat off-kilter.
-In terms of completeness, there is more material here than on the OBCR – the ballet music is included but “Geraniums in the Winder” and “The Highest Judge of All”, which were cut from the film, are not.
+Looking at the same scene as it appears in the disappointing 1956 film – well, it just doesn’t compare.
+Neither does the 1956 Soundtrack, although it does give one a better impression of the film than it deserves.
+Overall, it’s too polished: the sound of the bigger orchestrations sound more generic, more Hollywood than the New England setting of the material.
+Gordon Macrae and Shirley Jones, while delivering highly listenable covers of the songs, are a bit too light in the central roles.
+There’s also not enough contrast in vocal colour between them and the other leads.
+Logically enough, this makes Barbara Ruick and Robert Rounseville stand out to a greater extent – and of course, this means that the balance in the cast is somewhat off-kilter.
+Regarding its completeness, there is more material here than on the OBCR: the ballet music is included but “Geraniums in the Winder” and “The Highest Judge of All”, which were cut from the film, are not.

-As I’ve noted above, there are many other recordings of the show (some not yet available on CD), but I think these recordings represent the main players of a musical that provides an truly emotional experience not only when seen live in the theatre, but also when appreciated musically on your CD player or iPod in your own time.
+As I’ve noted above, there are many other recordings of the show, some of which are not yet available on CD.
+Nonetheless, I think these recordings represent the main players of a musical that provides a truly emotional experience not only when seen live in the theatre, but also when appreciated musically on your CD player or iPod in your own time.